AsifMadar/Foobar-BIU/README.md

 ## Workflow
 We worked together to convert the instructions into tasks in Jira, then we put them into relevent epics and decided on how we split the work.

 Michael is working on the user-facing I/O, while Asif is working on the Bloom Filter (including verifying positive answers).
-Both work together on the docker file.
+Hodaya, who joined the project after Asif and Michael had already started working, worked mainly on refactoring existing code and on the docker file.

 ### Development process
 #### Asif